 In 1999-2000, the department adopted a new materials engineering curriculum with four areas of specialization (ceramic, electronic, metallic, and polymeric materials), providing each student an opportunity to specialize in any two (or more) areas, again the first of its kind in the nation.

 Over the last couple of decades, the US industry has undergone a major restructuring to improve its efficiency and responsiveness to customer needs.
-Guided by our Industrial Advisory Board, we’ve been a leader in responding to the needs of industry.
+Guided by our External Advisory Council, we’ve been a leader in responding to the needs of industry.

 The BS/MS Program